eugene-kartsev/go-teamcity-hue/README.md

 #####9.
 Modify the file accordingly to your settings.

 #####10.
 After the configuration file is ready, start the application once again.
-You should see the messages in your console and your HUE lamp should start changing its colors depending on the TeamCity build status.
+You should see messages in your console and your HUE lamp should start changing its colors depending on the TeamCity build status.